jacquessham/DashExamples/PlotlyExample/Treemap/readme.md

 ### Data
 Data is a list to store <i>go.Treemap()</i>. <b>Treemap parameters structure is very different different with standard visualization types.
 No x or y columns are accepted, but alternative arguements!</b>
 <br><br>
-go.heatmap() has the following parameters:
+go.Treemap() has the following parameters:
 <ul>
 	<li>values: The numeric value of the attribute</li>
 	<li>labels: A categorical attribute</li>